AlexisD02/Student-s-Union-Shop-2/README.md

 -**Product information page**: the web application has been modified from assessment 1, removing the sessionStorage HTML5 API to use PHP GET/POST variables to access page information.
 This is used when a user clicks an item to reveal more information, the PHP should retrieve the data from the database and present on an item.php page

--**Submit/Present reviews**: logged in users are be presented with an option to leave a review.
+- **Submit/Present reviews**: logged in users are be presented with an option to leave a review.
 A review includes a title, description and rating.
 Reviews are presented for each product item (tbl_reviews) even if the user is not logged in.

--**Secure passwords**: passwords should be stored using bcrypt hashing and salting and not raw text
+- **Secure passwords**: passwords should be stored using bcrypt hashing and salting and not raw text

--**Dynamic content is responsive**: all information/data retrieved from the database is presented accordingly to the responsive application (i.e., content is presented according to the design)
+- **Dynamic content is responsive**: all information/data retrieved from the database is presented accordingly to the responsive application (i.e., content is presented according to the design)

--**Advanced products search**: searching for products is achieved through more advanced searches such as a combination of text (the application should retrieve a list of products matching the search criteria).
+- **Advanced products search**: searching for products is achieved through more advanced searches such as a combination of text (the application should retrieve a list of products matching the search criteria).
 You will need to think about how you search the MySQL database for strings (Hint! you should look at the LIKE and wildcard operators in MySQL commands)

--**Checkout mechanism**: logged in users can checkout their shopping cart which adds the order to the orders table (tbl_orders) in the MySQL database.
+- **Checkout mechanism**: logged in users can checkout their shopping cart which adds the order to the orders table (tbl_orders) in the MySQL database.
 Upon insertion a success message should be presented to the user informing their order is now being processed and all items from the shopping cart should be removed

 - **Login Functionality:** the application provides the ability to allow users to login to complete the checkout process of the shopping cart.
 Only logged in users should be able to checkout their shopping cart